-Policy SS13 states that, 'the Marks Tey Neighbourhood Plan will be developed to include policies to guide the relationship between the existing community of Marks Tey and the gradual development of an adjoining Garden Community, and will provide scope for the allocation of any small parcels of land for development out with the Garden Communities.
-In particular, the Neighbourhood Plan will deal with the allocation of the Anderson's site and the potential of this brownfield site for a mix of uses.'
+The relevant area policy indicates that the Marks Tey Neighbourhood Plan will be developed to include policies to guide the relationship between the existing community of Marks Tey and the gradual development of an adjoining Garden Community, and will provide scope for the allocation of any small parcels of land for development out with the Garden Communities.
+In particular, the Neighbourhood Plan will deal with the allocation of the Anderson's site and the potential of this brownfield site for a mix of uses.